 What is a bounce rate and why does it matter?

 Your bounce rate is the percentage of website visitors who land on your website and leave without clicking on any links or viewing any other pages.
-In the vast sea of today’s metrics, your bounce rate is important.
+In the vast sea of today’s website design metrics, your bounce rate is important.
 Unlike vanity metrics, your bounce rate matters and the lower it is, the better.

 A low bounce rate means more of your visitors are sticking around to browse your website, interact with your content, and possibly buy from you.
 When you see your bounce rate increase, it means that more visitors are leaving your website without navigating beyond the page they first landed on.

 Decreasing your bounce rate is important because the longer you can get people to stay on your website, the better chance you have at converting them.

 You might be thinking it’s always terrible when someone visits your website and leaves without exploring any other pages.
 This is sometimes true, but not always.
 For instance, your bounce rate doesn’t account for how long a visitor has remained on the one page they’ve visited.
 There are three specific things can skew your true bounce rate:

 1. Sometimes visitors get value from the one and only page they visit and don’t need to look any further.
 When they leave, they haven’t truly “bounced” – they found exactly what they were looking for.
 This is a positive sign because it means your content was perfectly relevant to their search query.